Coronavirus: how quickly do COVID-19 symptoms develop and how long do they last?

 If there is an emergency and you need an ambulance, call 999 and tell the call handler that you have coronavirus.

 Even under the new measures announced by the government to prevent people from leaving their homes for non-essential purposes, you are still able to seek medical care of all kinds.
-You should not see your GP or pharmacist if you think you might have coronavirus.
+You should not see your GP or pharmacist if you think you might have COVID-19.

 Any routine medical or dental appointments which you had previously booked should normally be cancelled whilst you are sick and at home.
 If you are asked to attend whilst isolating or you have concerns, call the practice or hospital first.